+There are different methods of meditations like Vipassana meditation.
 For quite some time I was feeling that it is time to charge my batteries and deep clean & unclutter my mind.
 So I decided to go for a mediation and spiritual break in a place called Satkhol in the Himalayas.
 I meditate “Heartfulness” so I planned to go for it.

 The Satkhol Himalayan Ashram is open for everyone but you have to take permission for the dates you want to visit.
 The natural resources are very limited in the Himalayas, we don’t realize that even a basic necessity like water is very limited.

 Fortunately, I got the company for my visit.
 I booked train tickets until Kathgodam from Delhi.
 Kathgodam is the last railway station in this region of Himalayas and after that, it’s travel by road.
 The mountain ranges start from here and roads are full of twist and turn in mountains.

 Our train reached Kathgodam before 12.00 Noon and from railway station we took a taxi to Sathkol ashram in Ramgarh.

 Satkhol is a small village in Ramgarh tehsil of Nainital district in Uttrakhand.
 The road after Kathgodam is full of turns with trees or valleys on sides.
 We crossed the Bhimtal Lake on the way and finally reached Satkhol after 2.5 Hrs of driving in hills after taking a break.

 We reached the Ashram and I instantly felt at peace.
 It was quiet, birds were chirping and a slow breeze was blowing as to welcome our arrival.